TYPES OF FLY FISHING HOOKS

 Fly tying hooks can be made either barbed or barbless.
-Barbless hooks are often used by anglers who practice catch and release fly fishing because they can be easily removed without causing additional harm to the fish.
+Barbless hooks are must-have items of fly fishing equipment used by anglers who practice catch and release fly fishing because they can be easily removed without causing additional harm to the fish.

-Fly hooks used for tying dry flies are made from lightweight wire and have a shorter shank.
+Fly fishing hooks used for tying dry flies are made from lightweight wire and have a shorter shank.
 The eye on most classic dry fly hooks is also usually turned down so that the fly sits properly on the surface of the water.
 Dry fly hooks are used for tying flies such as the Parachute Adams pattern or Caddis.

 Streamer hooks are used for tying flies like Woolly Buggers or Clousers.
 Some articulated streamer fly patterns have multiple sections that will require a streamer hook with a long shank.
 Also, when tying flies that have bulky heads, a wide gap streamer hook should be used.

-Fly hooks that are used when tying nymph patterns, such as stonefly nymphs or mayfly nymphs, are generally made from heavier wire and have longer shanks.
+Fly hooks used when tying nymph patterns, such as stonefly nymphs or mayfly nymphs, are generally made from heavier wire and have longer shanks.
 The heavier wire hook helps to ensure that your nymph pattern sinks.
 Most nymph hooks have either down turned eyes or straight eyes.

-Larger and thicker than freshwater hooks, saltwater fly hooks are usually made out of a corrosion-resistant or treated metal, such as stainless steel, that will withstand the harsh ocean elements.
+Larger and thicker than freshwater hooks, saltwater fly tying hooks are usually made of a corrosion-resistant or treated metal, such as stainless steel, that will withstand the harsh ocean elements.
 These types of hooks are used to tie various saltwater baitfish and crustacean patterns, such as pinfish or crab patterns.

-Learn about different types of Fishing flies, aquatic insects, and starter fishing flies in our next section.
+Learn about different types of fishing flies, aquatic insects, and starter fishing flies in our next section.